slapdau/apple-pascal-time/README.md

 assembly procedure that read the system registers, and walked the procedure call dynamic links back to the head of the call stack.
 It was very interesting, and took a long time to get right.
-Then I discovered a book that explained how to use the `$U-` compiler option.
+Then I discovered a book that explained how to use the `$U-` compiler option (*Advanced UCSD Pascal Programming Techniques* by Willner and Demchack, Prentice-Hall, 1985).
 Doing things this way only took an hour or so to implement.

 ## Source Catalogue